Q: How do I get in?

 Q: Are honors courses more difficult than regular classes?

 A: Yes.
 Honors courses are designed to challenge and stimulate ambitious students, but need not be more time consuming.
 Break-out discussion groups facilitate lively classroom dialog, and assignments are designed to inspire independent thought.
 The Honors College also offers interdisciplinary seminars; recent topics include:

 - Sacred Bodies, Sacred Spaces

 Q: What is the deadline for scholarship and fellowship applications?

 A: The final deadline to apply for scholarships and fellowships is Feb.
 1 of your senior year, but new students are encouraged to apply by Nov.
 15 for early consideration for admission and scholarships.
 There are separate applications for UA scholarships and Honors College fellowships.
 Students with very high ACT and SAT scores and grade point averages are encouraged to apply for Honors College fellowships.
 For more information, visit the Honors College website at http://honorscollege.uark.edu.

 Q: Will the honors degree help me with graduate school or job applications?

 A: Challenging courses, undergraduate research, international study and faculty mentorships will give you an edge in pursuing your career path.
 Honors administrators and faculty provide guidance through the Office of Post Graduate Fellowships to prepare you for applications and interviews, and will help you secure letters of recommendation.
 Recent University of Arkansas Honors College graduates have won Rhodes, Marshall and Truman scholarships.
-In addition, Fay Jones School of Architecture faculty provide networking opportunities for our students that facilitate their transition into design practice, graduate education and other opportunities for further personal and professional development.
+In addition, Fay Jones School faculty provide networking opportunities for our students that facilitate their transition into design practice, graduate education and other opportunities for further personal and professional development.
 Our graduates are enrolled at Harvard, Columbia, Washington University, and many notable design schools and public research universities.